Research Governance describes the way in which the University manages the research process.

 Reporting directly to the Pro Vice-Chancellor (Research and Enterprise) are the Director of Research Degrees and the University Doctoral College, Dr Susan Grey and the Head of the Research Office, Dr Catherine Manthorpe.
 In addition the six Research Theme Champions, who have responsibility for leading and coordinating each of the Themes, report to the Pro Vice-Chancellor (Research and Enterprise).

-The University's Legal and Compliance Services is headed Mr Alex Hall, Acting Director of Legal and Compliance and University Solicitor.
+The University's Legal and Compliance Services is headed by Mr Alex Hall, Director of Legal and Compliance and University Solicitor.
 Intellectual Property and Contract Support (IPACS) supports University staff with intellectual property or contracting matters relating to commercial or academic engagement with external bodies.